 (Dan Tri) - Students at Ho Chi Minh City University of Industry received a request to transfer money into a personal account said to belong to a lecturer at the school in order to receive a tuition reduction.

-Ho Chi Minh City University of Industry has just issued a warning about some people impersonating lecturers of the school and asking students to transfer money to their personal accounts, paying tuition fees to get them waived.
+Ho Chi Minh City University of Industry has just issued a warning about some people impersonating the school's lecturers and asking students to transfer money into their personal accounts, saying they will be exempted from paying tuition fees.

 Collection notices are only valid when posted on the school's official website and fanpage.

 Recently, many universities have continuously warned about frauds targeting students.
-The most common method used by scammers is to inform students about winning excellent scholarships, winning international exchange programs, etc. Along with that, they must prove their financial capacity.
+The most common method used by scammers is to inform students about being accepted for excellent scholarships, international exchange programs, etc. Along with that, they must prove their financial capacity.

 It is known that there have been cases of students losing money due to this form of fraud.

-Schools advise students to stay alert and only access information through official school channels.
+Schools remind students to stay alert and only access information through official school channels.

 Source: https://dantri.com.vn/giao-duc/chuyen-tien-qua-tai-khoan-ca-nhan-giang-vien-sinh-vien-duoc-giam-hoc-phi-20241223143953965.htm